 Please know that it costs approximately $1,000 per participant to run the Neighborhood Leadership Academy.
 We are pleased to have financial support from the University of Missouri–St. Louis and University of Missouri Extension that allows us to lower the registration fee to $400 and provide partial scholarships when needed.
 A limited number of partial scholarships will be available.
 Scholarships are awarded based on the following priorities:

-Kara Lubischer, Community Development Specialist, University of Missouri Extension, email@example.com
+Kara Lubischer, Director, Neighborhood Leadership Academy, Community Development Specialist, University of Missouri Extension, email@example.com

 Kara Lubischer is the community development specialist for St. Louis at University of Missouri Extension.
 In this role, she develops community partnership initiatives that link university resources with the needs and priorities of communities by working on a variety of topics including capacity building, leadership development, and healthy community initiatives.
 Kara joined University of Missouri Extension faculty in 2007 and has more than 10 years of experience working in urban communities.
 Prior to joining Extension, Kara worked for St. Louis County Government as a comprehensive planner in the Department of Planning and Slavic Village Development, a neighborhood-based community development corporation in inner-city Cleveland, Ohio, as a community organizer and program director for an active-living program.